No one has favorited this theater yet

 It was taken over by the Oscar Deutsch chain of Odeon Theatres Ltd. on 16th July 1943 and re-named Odeon on 9th April 1945.
 The cafe was still advertised as open during the 1950’s.
 In 1968, the Compton organ was sold and removed from the building.
 It was around this time that the facade was covered over with metal strips, in order to ‘modernise’ the building.

 There was talk of the Odeon being converted into a twin-screen cinema, but these came to nothing.
 It was loosing money, and the Rank Organisation closed the Odeon on 24th October 1981 with Burt Reynolds in "Cannonball Run" being the final film screened.
 The building lay empty and unused for several years, and in October 1986 it was converted into use as a snooker club, which operates in 2008 as Riley’s Snooker Club.
+In 2014, renovation work was begun to convert the building into a banquet suite and live performance venue.
+For the time being the pool hall continues to operate in the former foyer of the building.

 Just login to your account and subscribe to this theater